 There is no better space to incorporate this element than in the bathroom!
 Water is fluid and flowing, so to feature this element in the bathroom, you want to ensure that all the pieces in the room fuse together.
 You’ll want plenty of light and reflection to open up the space and use calming colours to mimic the soothing ripples of the ocean.

 If you’d like to add an element of water tones into other rooms, consider using deep blues for either the wall colour or the accessories.
-If painting a whole wall seems a bit too much, then consider adding flashes of blue throughout the room; with cushions, artwork and even the lights!
+If painting a whole wall seems a bit too much, then consider adding flashes of blue throughout the room; with cushions, artwork and even the light fixtures!
 We offer a wide range of fabric flex colours for you to jazz up our lights and create the perfect focal point.
 For a water-inspired look, consider some blue toned flex to introduce a hint of colour without being too obvious.
 Sapphire is a very popular colour at the moment, so much so that we wrote a whole blog on how you can incorporate it into your interior!
-If you are interested in using deep blue in your interior, then take a look at our previous blog here.

 But don’t think our colour range stops at blues.
-We have a wide variety of tones so that you can decorate your lights with any of the four elements!
+We have a wide variety of tones so that you can decorate your lights with any of the four elements of interior design!
 Opt for some bronze and brown tones to feel the earthy vibes or consider greys and silvers for an airy look.
 To make a statement, incorporate the fire element to your interior by using reds and rubies in your fabric flex.